JorickPepin/IUT-PacMan/README.md

 ## Context

 This is a second semester project.
-Its objective is to create a game from a small game framework and its design.
-Only the code is available here.
+Its objective is to create a game from a small game framework.
+Design and code were requested but only the code is available here.

 ## Main tools used